Skip to main content

 Avascular necrosis (AVN)

-Due to a lack of blood supply, children and young adults develop OCD in joints, causing small segments of bone to separate from its surrounding region.
+Due to a lack of blood supply or even injury, patients can develop OCD in joints, causing small segments of bone to separate from its surrounding region.
 Cracked or loose bones and cartilage also result.

 Why choose a partial knee replacement?

 Partial knee replacement allows you to keep the healthy parts of your knee, resulting in a more natural feel.
-Bending movements are also much easier than with a total knee replacement.
+Bending movements can also be much easier than with a total knee replacement.
+It is a quicker and easier recovery than total knee replacement.

 Dr. Mathews is very experienced in this area, as he performs a high volume of partial knee replacements.
 He uses two different techniques: